 The most distinct and least-damaged figure is that of an orca, at the bottom of the site, which is about four metres in length.

-It’s best seen in the early morning or late afternoon, or when the rock is wet – all of the orca’s shape is still visible.
+It’s best seen in the early morning or late afternoon, or when the rock is wet – when all of the orca’s shape is still visible.

 1X3A6148 LR North West Ridge Aboriginal Site in Bouddi National Park1X3A6150 LR North West Ridge Aboriginal Site in Bouddi National Park